KPobeeNorris/CV/README.md

 **Creative Thinker**

-During the final project we wanted the parent to be able to confirm once a chore had been completed, but were faced with the issue that the Alexa system doesn't have voice recognition so there was the chance the child could just confirm their own chore.
-I implemented a pin code system so that each time a chore was created a random 4 digit number was generated; this was only ever visible on the parent's phone and had to be said to Alexa when confirming a chore was complete.
+During the final project we wanted the parent to be able to confirm once a chore had been completed, but were faced with the issue that the Alexa system doesn't have voice recognition.
+I implemented a pin code system so that each time a chore was created, a random 4 digit number was generated; this was only ever visible on the parent's phone and had to be said to Alexa when confirming a chore was complete.

 ### Education